-Our ability to compete may decline if we do not adequately protect our proprietary rights.
+Our ability to compete may decline if we do not adequately protect our proprietary rights.\

 Our commercial success depends on obtaining and maintaining proprietary rights to our drug candidates and technologies and their uses, as well as successfully defending these rights against third-party challenges.
 We will only be able to protect our drug candidates, proprietary technologies, and their uses from unauthorized use by third parties to the extent that valid and enforceable patents, or effectively protected trade secrets, cover them.
-Although we have filed numerous patent applications worldwide with respect to ACP-104 and pimavanserin, we have been issued only one patent with respect to ACP-104 and only a limited number of patents with respect to pimavanserin.
+Although we have filed numerous patent applications worldwide with respect to pimavanserin and ACP-104, we have been issued only a limited number of patents with respect to pimavanserin and only one foreign patent with respect to ACP-104.